Email Campaign

 Displays the selected system value.

-Opens a dialog in which the system value can be edited.
+Opens a dialog box where the system value can be edited.

-The subject can also be generated dynamically from the value in a data field.
-Select the required data field from the drop-down list.
+With this setting, the subject line is dynamically generated from the values in a data field.
+Select the desired data field here.

-Select the view page you want to send from this list.
-The values of the current record will automatically be used.
-Please note that all recipients of the email must have read permissions to the page.
-If the page right is not given, the page will not be sent.
-Information on the subject of rights can be found here.
+Select the view page to be sent here.
+The values from the current data record are used automatically for this purpose.
+All recipients of the page must be authorized to use the page and read the data record that was sent.
+If the page does not have the necessary permissions, it will not be sent.
+You can find information on the topic of rights here.

-Opens a dialog in which the parameters required for the page can be edited.
+Opens a dialog box where you can edit the parameters required for the page.

-This option gives you the ability to compose a fixed text for the email.
+This option allows you to compose a fixed text for the email.

 Edit text

-Opens an editor in which the text can be edited.
+Opens an editor where the text can be edited.

-Opens the Velocity Editor, in which messages can be generated from the context.
+Opens the Velocity Editor, where messages can be generated from the context.

 Options